 -

 In General details, "Provisioning" will be displayed while your ingress endpoint is being created—refresh the page until "Active" is displayed and the ARecord field contains a value.
-Copy the "A" record value and paste it into your DNS configuration or your SMTP client as discussed in Configuring your environment.
+Copy the "A" record value and paste it into your DNS configuration or your SMTP client as discussed in Public endpoint configuration.

 -